fifth-postulate/fractan/README.md

 # Fractan
-Fractan; so you thought that brianf*ck was esoteric.
+> so you thought that brianf*ck was esoteric.